VirtoCommerce/vc-docs/storefront/developer-guide/docs/integrations/builder-io/category-page-integration.md

 To use `Builder.io CMS` with the page you need to follow these steps:

 1. **Create page model**: First, you need to create a page model in the `Builder.io CMS` for the category page.
-The page model should define the properties of the catalog page and how it should be rendered in the `Builder.io CMS`.
+The page model should define the properties of the category page and how it should be rendered in the `Builder.io CMS`.
 2. **Add Builder.io to the page component**: After creating a page model, you need to add `Builder.io` to the page component in the `Virto Commerce vue-b2b-theme`.
-This will allow you to fetch content from `Builder.io` and display it in the catalog page.
+This will allow you to fetch content from `Builder.io` and display it in the category page.
 3. **Create content**: After creating a page model, you can start creating content in the `Builder.io CMS`.
 You can create content by adding components to your page model and filling them with content.

 ## Create Page Model in Builder.io